-The concept of disarmament is central to the work of the United Nations, and to the League of Nations before that, and stems from the concern that the level of arms build up globally and the level of expenditure on weapons globally makes human beings, and our planet less safe.
+The concept of disarmament is central to the work of the United Nations, and to the League of Nations before that.
+It stems from the concern that the level of arms build up globally and the level of expenditure on weapons globally makes human beings, and our planet, less safe.
 Disarmament and arms control by states is about accounting for, controlling and eliminating weapons, as they work together in community to make the world a safer place.

 A comprehensive explanation of disarmament has been published by the United Nations Office for Disarmament Affairs - Disarmament: A Basic Guide